dongtanhuy/Portfolio/README.md

 # Portfolio
-The place that I restore all my projects and tutorials when I learned and self-study
+The place that I restore all my projects and tutorials when I learned and self-studied